what does btw mean in text

 Frequently Asked Questions

-BTW means “By The Way.”
-It is used to add extra information casually during a conversation.
+BTW stands for “by the way.”
+It is used to introduce extra information casually in conversations.

 Is BTW rude?